Roeperni/bomarkdown/README.md

 The export commands generates a svg file
 You must have your textfile saved on your computer. the program tries to detect code block delimited by start and end point.
 Start and en point can de defined in the settings On the starting block you can define an image path

 ```code
 <!---BoMardown:[path to the svg file]
 [BOM code here]
 --->
 ```

-The path use forward "/" and the name is without extension If no block or path is detected the program will create a svg file with the same path as the current editor file Ex launching the command on  "c:\myfolder\myfile.txt" will create or update the myfile.png in the myfolder folder.
+The path use forward "/" and the name is without extension If no block or path is detected the program will create a svg file with the same path as the current editor file.
+Ex launching the command on  "c:\myfolder\myfile.txt" will create or update the myfile.png in the myfolder folder.

 ### Insert SVG in markdown